top of page

 Research/Assessment Chair

 Retired Xerox RD&E manager, parent of 5 adult children who attended Webster Schools from the 70's - early 2000's.
-WHEN:DFCC involvement grew out of church community outreach and desire to assist youth in making good life decisions and to help parents with resources to support their youth.
+WHEN involvement grew out of church community outreach and desire to assist youth in making good life decisions and to help parents with resources to support their youth.

 Photo of Jen DeGrace